Press "Enter" to skip to content

 Investing to grow your money is great, but investing in companies aligned with your values is even better.
 You may want to invest in securities that meet ESG criteria—environmental, social, and governance.
 Instead of having to search and analyze each security on your own, Swissquote has done the work for us and offers investments that meet ESG criteria, which you can explore on the Inspiration page.

-Alternatively, at the top right, there’s a search bar where you can look for your ETF or any other financial asset by name, symbol, or ISIN.
-For our example today, we’ll buy the Vanguard Total World Stock ETF.
-To avoid high conversion fees, we’ll first change our CHF to US dollars.
-For this, go to Markets, then Forex, and Converter.
-Select CHF at the top and the desired currency, in our case, USD.
-To exchange the currencies, just click on “trade.”
+For today’s example, we are going to buy the Vanguard Total World Stock ETF.
+To avoid high conversion fees, we will first exchange our CHF for US dollars.
+To do this, go to Markets, then Forex, and then Converter.
+Select CHF at the top and the desired currency, in our case USD.
+To exchange currencies, simply click on “Trade.”

-A little tip: exchange rates are generally more favorable on Fridays.
+A little tip: exchange rates are usually more favorable on Fridays.

 Once the money is converted, we can buy our ETFs.
 On our e-trading account, search for the ETF by its name, symbol, or ISIN number, which you can easily find on Google by typing Vanguard Total World Stock ISIN.
 A dropdown menu with a list of financial products will appear.
 Click on it.
 Then click on the orange “Trade” button.

-In the trading mask, you’ll see a summary of the information with the symbol, name, daily variation percentage, ISIN code, exchange, last price, bid and ask price, with the best bid and ask volumes.
-You’ll also see the daily price variation.
+On the trading screen, you will see a summary of information including the symbol, name, percentage change for the day, ISIN code, stock exchange, last price, bid and ask prices, with the best bid volume and best ask volume.
+You will also see the price change for the day.

-Since we want to buy, under transaction, select the option “BUY.”
-We’ll start by buying one unit, so under quantity, insert 1.
-If you want to buy a financial security only once or manage your orders after conducting your own investment analysis, choose the “Limit” order.
-In essence, you know the price at which you want to buy your ETF, so you set a price lower than the current market price.
-Your order will be executed if the asset’s price drops to your desired price, so you’ll have to wait.
-If you choose the “Market” order, you’ll buy at the current price without waiting.
-The “Stop” and “Stop limit” orders are not, in my opinion, relevant for buying.
-However, the “Recurring” order type is an excellent option for purchasing an asset regularly, practicing what’s known as DCA (Dollar Cost Averaging), smoothing your entry price, and avoiding the question of “when should I buy?”
-You’ll need to choose the weekly, bi-weekly, or monthly frequency and the start date.
-That’s how you configure a recurring investment on Swissquote 😉
+Since we want to buy, under transaction, we will select the BUY option.
+We are going to buy one unit, so under quantity, we enter 1.
+If you want to buy a financial security only once or place orders yourself after doing your own investment analysis, you will need to choose the Limit order.
+Basically, you know the price at which you want to buy your ETF, and you place an order at a price lower than the current market price.
+Your order will be executed if the price of the asset falls to your desired price, so you will have to wait.
+If you choose a Market order, you will buy at the current price and will not have to wait.
+In my opinion, stop and stop limit orders are not relevant for buying.
+On the other hand, the recurring order type is an excellent option for buying an asset on a recurring basis, doing what is known as DCA (dollar cost averaging), smoothing out your entry price and not worrying about the question of ‘when to buy’.
+You will need to choose the frequency (weekly, fortnightly or monthly) and the start date.
+And there you have it, now you know how to set up a recurring investment on Swissquote 😉

 To continue with the Limit order, we’ll enter the price at which we want to buy.
 As long as the ETF remains above this price, we won’t purchase it.
 We’ll also enter the date until which we’re willing to wait for our order to be executed.
 Be aware that if we reach this date and the ETF’s price has never dropped to your desired level, the order will be canceled.
 So, if you really want the ETF regardless of the price, you can choose the Market order instead.
 Under “Account,” we’ll select the USD account since we will have made the currency exchange beforehand.
 At the bottom right, you’ll see the estimated amount.
 Note that when you place a market order on the Swissquote platform, there’s a 10% margin to prevent the price from spiking up or down depending on the direction of your transaction.

-We click on “Prepare order.”
-To place the order, you just need to click on “Submit order.”
-We’ll get a summary of what we’ve just placed on the market.
+Click on “Prepare order”.
+To place the order, click on “Place order”.
+You will see a summary of what you have just placed on the stock market.

 You can find this order in the “Orders” section of your account.
 As long as the status hasn’t been executed, you can cancel the order.
 Once the status is “Executed,” it means you’ll own the financial asset in question—in our example, the Vanguard ETF.
 It’s the same process for buying stocks.
 I actually explained the process of buying stocks in this YouTube video where I introduced Swissquote, which I highly recommend you watch.